DOUGLAS LUCAS DOUGLAS LUCAS

 The 2007-08 Subprime Mortgage Meltdown, Personally

-Life on a trading floor losing $45 billion, physicists modeling mortgage loan defaults, telling John Paulson to short mortgages, flak for revealing Ambac’s losses, and the best subprime analyst.
+Life on a trading floor losing $45 billion, physicists failing to model mortgage defaults, telling John Paulson to short mortgages, flak for revealing Ambac’s losses, and the best subprime analyst.

 Let’s Assume Taxes

-In his career at the Bell System, Salomon Brothers, and his own firms, Andy Kalotay examined matters others ignored.
+In his career at the Bell System, Salomon Brothers, and his own firms, Andy Kalotay examined finance questions others ignored.
 He also developed a critical view of the public finance industry.

 The Human Piranha Teaches Salesmanship